ccp5UK/dl-poly/source/README.txt

       (imcon = 5) and Hexagonal Prism (imcon = 7) periodic boundary
       conventions.
   (3) Classic Ewald and Hautman-Klein Ewald Coulomb evaluations.
-  (4) Temperature Accelerated Dynamics, Hyperdynamics and
+  (4) Temperature Accelerated Dynamics, Hyper-Dynamics and
       solvation energies.

 No previous DL_POLY_3/4 feature is deprecated.
 ALL NEW features are